ArtiPedia/blog-v3/_posts/2017-02-25-jekyll-instant-search.md

-## How to install Jekyll Instant Search?
+## How to implement Jekyll Instant Search?

 Since Jekyll has no server side execution, we have to rely on storing all the required content in a single file and search our keyword from that file.